Getting Started with Concourse Continuous Integration

 Now that your Concourse CI installation is up and running, it’s time to create your first pipeline.
 Go back to the concourse-getting-started folder for the configuration files.
 But before you set that pipeline to Concourse CI, take a look at each of the sections to understand what they are doing.
 Comments are provided within the pipeline YAML as well, to describe each section.

 This pipeline is going to pull in your demo application from your repository.
-Then it is going to pull in test scripts from a separate repository.
-And finally, it is going to run those tests, one at a time, in a dedicated container, all the while reporting out status via Slack.
+Then it will pull in test scripts from a separate repository.
+And finally, it will run those tests, one at a time, in a dedicated container, all the while reporting out status via Slack.
 Review the comments in the file to understand the function of each section.

 You will notice there are a few

 ((variables)) contained within the pipeline; you will define those next.
 The

 credentials.yml file contains those variable assignments.
 Open the file and fill in the variables for your environment.
 Again, the comments in the file will help you understand the function of each line.